appyrewards-lab/appyreward-redcap/README.md

-# AppyReward for REDCap (External Module) – v0.1.0
+# AppyReward for REDCap (Survey Incentives) – v0.1.0

 ## What it does